 - 25. The DSL is the person appointed to take lead responsibility for safeguarding and child protection issues in each school, including online safety and understanding the filtering and monitoring systems and processes in place.
 The person fulfilling this role must be a senior member of the academy's leadership team, and the DSL role must be set out in the post holder's job description. - 26.
+Each DSL must keep detailed, accurate, secure written records of safeguarding concerns, decisions made, and whether or not referrals have been made, and understand the purpose of this record-keeping. - 27.
 It is good practice to nominate a deputy to cover the role of the designated safeguarding lead when they are unavailable.
 In large academies it is advisable to have other senior staff who can also take on this role and work as part of a 'designated safeguarding team'.
-The lead responsibility for safeguarding and child protection remains with the DSL. - 27.
-The DSL should consider whether to: - refer cases of suspected abuse to Children's Social Care (CSC), and support staff who have raised concerns about a child or have made a referral to CSC. - where there are concerns about radicalisation, to make referrals to the Channel programme and offer support to other staff who have concerns about radicalisation (England and Wales only). - refer cases to the Disclosure and Barring Service (DBS), Disclosure Scotland, or Access NI where a member of staff has been dismissed following concerns that they posed a risk to a child. - refer cases to the police where a crime has been or may have been committed. - 28.
+The lead responsibility for safeguarding and child protection remains with the DSL. - 28.
+The DSL should consider whether to: - refer cases of suspected abuse to Children's Social Care (CSC), and support staff who have raised concerns about a child or have made a referral to CSC. - where there are concerns about radicalisation, to make referrals to the Channel programme and offer support to other staff who have concerns about radicalisation (England and Wales only). - refer cases to the Disclosure and Barring Service (DBS), Disclosure Scotland, or Access NI where a member of staff has been dismissed following concerns that they posed a risk to a child. - refer cases to the police where a crime has been or may have been committed. - 29.
 If a practitioner has concerns regarding the conduct of a colleague, then they should in the first instance report this to the Designated Safeguarding Lead within their own organisation, who is required by law to report this concern to the LADO.
-However, it is important to note that anyone can contact the LADO if they need to do so for advice or support, especially if concerns are regarding the conduct with children and young people of management or holistic organisational practice. - 29.
+However, it is important to note that anyone can contact the LADO if they need to do so for advice or support, especially if concerns are regarding the conduct with children and young people of management or holistic organisational practice. - 30.
 All referrals and decisions not to refer must be recorded.